 The Alaska should have all-dark toenails and dark brown eyes; while a couple of white hairs sprinkled into the fur are permissible, an abundance of stray white hairs are a flaw and white spots or patches are a disqualification.

 Satin / Short

-This should be free from moult and a richly intense black colour, with a dense, soft, silky texture.
+This should be free from molting and a richly intense black color, with a dense, soft, silky texture.

-Although they have a rather bubbly, outgoing personality, they are gentle, very loving and will love to spend hours at a time with you!
+They have an outgoing personality, are gentle, very loving, and will love to spend hours at a time with you!